-The biotechnology and pharmaceutical industries are highly competitive.
-There are many pharmaceutical companies, biotechnology companies, public and private universities and research organizations actively engaged in the research and development of products that may be similar to our products.
-A number of multinational pharmaceutical companies, as well as large biotechnology companies, including, but not limited to, Roche Laboratories, Inc., or Roche, Pfizer Inc., or Pfizer, Bayer HealthCare AG, or Bayer, Amgen, Inc., Eli Lilly and Company, or Lilly, GlaxoSmithKline plc, or GSK, Xbiotech Inc., Novartis, BMS, Merck & Co., Merrimack Pharmaceuticals, Inc., Arqule, Inc., Exelixis, Inc., Eisai Co., Ltd., Merck KGaA and AstraZeneca plc are pursuing the development or are currently marketing pharmaceuticals that target VEGF, HGF, ErbB3, Notch 3 or other pathways that could compete with our development candidates in oncology, cachexia, age-related macular degeneration, or AMD, and PAH.
-It is probable that the number of companies seeking to develop products and therapies for the treatment of unmet needs in the lives of people with cancer, cachexia, AMD, and PAH will increase.
+There are many pharmaceutical companies, biotechnology companies, public and private universities and research organizations actively engaged in the research and development of products that may be similar to our products, or of different types of products targeting the same indications we are pursuing.
+A number of multinational pharmaceutical companies, as well as large biotechnology companies, including, but not limited to, Amgen Inc., ArQule, Inc., AstraZeneca, Bayer HealthCare AG, or Bayer, BMS, Eisai Co., Ltd., or Eisai, Eli Lilly and Company, or Lilly, Exelixis, Inc., or Exelixis, Gilead Sciences, Inc., GlaxoSmithKline plc, or GSK, Helsinn Healthcare S.A., or Helsinn, XBiotech Inc., Incyte Corporation, or Incyte, Janssen Pharmaceuticals, Inc. (a division of Johnson and Johnson), Jazz Pharmaceuticals plc, Merck & Co., Inc., or Merck, NGM Biopharmaceuticals, Inc., or NGM Bio, Novartis, Pfizer Inc., or Pfizer, and Roche Laboratories, Inc, or Roche, are pursuing development in diseases we focus on or are currently developing or marketing pharmaceuticals that target VEGFR, HGF/c-Met, ErbB3, GDF15/GFRAL (the receptor to GDF15), Notch 3 or other pathways on which we may focus.
+It is probable that the number of companies seeking to develop competing products and therapies will increase.